 The Final Word

-In an era where a majority of studios are trying to deliver big, ambitious games that demand dozens of hours to complete, it’s refreshing to have a humble studio like House House come along.
-UGG looks like it’ll be a chill experience filled with plenty of funny moments.
-We’re hoping that House House supports the game post-launch, possibly adding more areas, challenges, and maybe even costumes for your goose to wear as it strikes fear into every human being that crosses its destructive path.
+In an era where a majority of studios are trying to deliver big, ambitious games that demand dozens of hours to complete, it’s refreshing to see a studio like House House come along.
+Their fascination with creating quirky games centered around the most unlikely protagonists has caught our attention.

 We’re hoping the game manages to deliver on each and every one of its fowl promises while offering hours of entertainment for players.
 For now, all we can do is fantasize about how great it will feel to play as a human-trolling goose until Untitled Goose Game launches later in September.

 Looking for something to hold you over until Untitled Goose Game?
 Check out our curated list of the Best Upcoming Indie Games of 2019.